jadecarino/waqqly/README.md

     1. From the Amazon API Gateway console, select the **Waqqly** API.
 In the **Actions** drop-down, select **Deploy API**.
     2. Select **[New Stage]** for the **Deployment stage**.
     3. Enter **prod** as the **Stage Name** and choose **Deploy**.
     4. Copy the **Invoke URL**.
-If you wish to use this new API for the Waqqly web application, update Line 1 in both JavaScript files in this repository, [register.js](./resources/js/register.js) and [find.js](./resources/js/find.js).
+If you wish to use this new API for the Waqqly web application, update Line 1 in the JavaScript files in this repository, [register.js](./resources/js/register.js), [find-walkers.js](./resources/js/find-walkers.js) and [find-dogs.js](./resources/js/find-dogs.js).
 As AWS Amplify has CI/CD built in, simply push those two files with the new API endpoint to your fork of this repository, and after a couple of minutes, the new deployment will use that API.

 ### 4. Validate your cloud deployment